abaynk/calculator/README.md

-Simple React Calculator app.
+Simple React Calculator app.<br>
-#logic to be added
+/*logic to be added